Parameterized Complexity of Efficient Sortation: Complexity Classification with Respect to the Target

 In Phase 2, we prove the invariants by induction with the base case being the graph $H$ obtained right after Phase 1.
 By the inductive hypothesis, Invariant 3 implies that the vertices in $C$ are part of one SCC in $H^*$ or $\I$ is a NO-instance.
 Since the maximum outdegree is one, this SCC needs to be a cycle and has no out-edges to vertices outside the SCC.
 As $(s,t)\in H$, Invariant~3 now implies that $t$ needs to be part of that cycle, which is only possible if $(t,s)$ is an edge in $\tc(D)$.
 Otherwise we correctly output NO. If we merge, Invariant 2 follows immediately and Invariant 3 holds as we just established that the vertices in $C$, $t$, and, if applicable, the previous cycle $C'$ in $H$ that contains $t$ share an SCC in $H^*$.
 Note that $(s,t)\in K$ implies $(s,t)\in E(\tc(D))$, so if $(t,s)$ is an edge in $\tc(D)$, then $s$ and $t$ share an SCC in $D$ and thus the merging preserves Invariant 1.

 For Phase 3, we also prove by induction.
 Note that Invariant 4 holds in the beginning of Phase 3 by construction.
 For the induction step, we consider each case separately as follows.

 In Case 1, using a similar argument as in Phase 2, we conclude that we have a NO-instance or $t$ and $t'$ have to be in the same cycle in a solution graph $H^*$.
 Hence, if one of $(t,t')$ and $(t',t)$ is not in $\tc(D)$, $\I$ is a NO-instance.
 Otherwise, the vertices in the original cycles containing $t$ and $t'$ are in the same SCC of $D$, and hence, $H$ is still a subgraph of $\tc(D)$ after merging, implying Invariant 1.
 Invariant 3 holds as all merged vertices share an SCC in $H^*$.
 Since $\textsc{MergeCycles}$ does not reduce reachability and $t'$ can be reached from $s$ via a path to $t$ followed by a path in the cycle that contains both $t$ and $t'$, Invariant 2 holds.
-Since we do not add any edges incident to any vertices in $V(D) \setminus \bar{V}$, Invariant 4 still holds.
+Since we do not add any edges incident to any vertices in $V(D) \setminus \thickbar{V}$, Invariant 4 still holds.

 In Case 2, Invariant 3 and $T= 1$ imply that we have a NO-instance or a solution graph $H^*$ contains a path from $s$ that visits $t$ and $t'$.
 If this path visits $t'$ before $t$, then $(t',t)$ has to be in $\tc(D)$.
 If it visits $t$ before $t'$, then as argued in Phase 2, $t'$ has to be in the same cycle as $t$, and hence, $(t',t)\in E(\tc(D))$.
 Therefore, if $(t',t)$ is not an edge in $\tc(D)$, then $\I$ is a NO-instance.
 Otherwise, adding the edge of $(t',t)$ keeps $H$ a subgraph of $\tc(D)$ (Invariant 1).
 We remove one edge $(s,t)$ and at the same time add the edge $(t',t)$ to maintain the reachability from $s$ to $t$.
 Therefore all commodities remain satisfied (Invariant 2).
 The only new edge is $(t',t)$.
 We have established that $H^*$ contains a $t'$-$t$-path, as a subpath of an $s$-$t$-path or part of a cycle (Invariant 3).
-Further, since we do not add any edges incident to any vertices in (the updated) $V(D) \setminus \bar{V}$, Invariant 4 still holds.
+Further, as $t\in \thickbar{V}$, the added edge $(t',t)$ is not in the graph $H-\thickbar{V}$, so Invariant 4 still holds.